abastias/VisualAlgorithms/README.md

     dotnet watch run

 ## Website
-  You can the web solution here: https://VisualAlgorithms.azurewebsites.net
+  The project has been deployed to azure web service.
+You can see the solution here: https://VisualAlgorithms.azurewebsites.net

 # Contributors